 The parent may use guilt with the adult child, saying “You are too busy doing ‘important things’ in the world to make time for us”.
 This puts the adult child on the defense.
 They must defend their position for the Pushy Person to back off.
 It usually results in the Pushy Person getting what they want because the cornered person felt they had to prove the statement to be untrue and make more time for the parent.

 Standing up for yourself is not being Pushy

-Before we talk about HOW to get yourself out of the corner, first understand this very important point: Good people who are cornered often feel they are being aggressive or unkind when they are pushing back at the Pushy Person.
+Before we talk about HOW to get yourself out of the corner, first understand this very important point: Good people who are cornered often feel they are being aggressive or unkind when they are pushing back at the Pushy People.
 Here is the truth: Just because it feels more aggressive does not mean it is wrong.
 Being more assertive does not make you a bad person.
 You are just being more assertive than you would normally need to be with someone who is not a Pushy Person.
 That’s why it’s so uncomfortable.

 With normal people, we don’t need to be assertive in a stronger way than usual.
 How many times would it take someone to ask you to try to be more on time with them before you begin to make the effort?
 Now, this example is more challenging for some than others.
 But wouldn’t you still hear the person and try to at least be less late?
 A Pushy Person would not make that effort.

 - Be clear about what will not work for you about their request.

 - Make a suggestion that will work better for you and possibly the Pushy Person.

 - Give them options.
 Do not let them choose their own options that don’t work for you.
 Instead, offer them options A or B.

 - If the Pushy People are relentless you will need to be more assertive, which is uncomfortable but not wrong or unkind.
 Remember, this is a very uncomfortable feeling because you are not a Pushy Person.
 You are not doing anything wrong.
 It is just that it is uncomfortable.
 It’s necessary because it’s the only way out of the corner.

 What to do if nothing changes